gerardbm/sigma-theme/README.md

 - `nextprev`: true or false to show links for the next/previous posts.
 - `share`: true or false to show the share buttons.
 - `sidebar`: right or left to show the sidebar.
-- `sticky`: true or false to make the sidebar sticky on scroll.
+- `sticky_side`: true or false to make the sidebar sticky on scroll.
 - `rouge`: true to load the rouge CSS.
 - `order`: customize the posts order in the loops.
 - `cookies`: the html filename.